codingMustache/codingMustache/README.md

 ## Joke of the Day

-“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+What do you call a boy who stopped digging holes?
+Douglas.

 ## Daily Trivia

-What programming language was GitHub written in?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. JavaScript
+ 1. IBM
- 2. Python
+ 2. Microsoft
- 3. Ruby
+ 3. Google
- 4. Lua
+ 4. Apple

 <details>
   <summary>Answer</summary>
-  Ruby
+  Apple
 </details>